luismendoza-ec/lu8-docs/docs/ROM.md

 - VM will reject files with unsupported versions

 #### Size (2 bytes, little-endian)
-- Maximum program size: 65,535 bytes
+- Maximum program size: 28KB (0x7000 bytes)
 - Represents the exact size of the program data following the header
 - Used for validation and memory allocation